Sanggram/Both-Downloader/README.md

 💎 PRO Features (Titan License Required)

-To unlock these features, use the official license key TITAN-PRO-2025:
+To unlock these premium features, a valid License Key is required:

 Batch Processing: Load a .txt file containing multiple links and download hundreds of videos simultaneously.